ultrajg86/typeorm-transactional/README.md

 ### runOnTransactionRollback(cb: Callback): void

 Takes a callback to be executed after the current transaction rolls back.
-The callback gets the error that initiated the roolback as a parameter.
+The callback gets the error that initiated the rollback as a parameter.

 ```typescript
   @Transactional()